-Barassi and Menghi’s ski rack was the first Kartell-made car accessory in collaboration with Pirelli, launched on the market in 1950 to become an international success story: «Very many were sold – says Elisa Storace, curator of the Kartell museum in Milan – because it was the first ski rack consisting of two strips of “Nastrocord” that could be fitted to the car roof with metal hooks.
+Barassi and Menghi’s ski rack was the first Kartell car accessory made in collaboration with Pirelli.
+Launched in 1950, it became an international success story. «Very many were sold – says Elisa Storace, curator of the Kartell museum in Milan – because it was the first ski rack consisting of two strips of “Nastrocord” that could be fitted to the car roof with metal hooks.
 It was the first lightweight ski rack, not made of wood and metal like others, and very easy to remove».
 Hook up, travel, unhook, store away, says the advertising slogan of the time, pinpointing the revolutionary lightness and practicality that this accessory had never previously possessed.
 These characteristics came into being through the synergy of two companies that, with the aim of improving people’s everyday lives, joined forces to create a simple and original solution.

 The success of some ideas depends a great deal, if not totally, on the material in which they are made.
 The Kartell-Pirelli ski rack would not have had this success without Nastrocord, and other great Kartell creations likewise owe their popularity to the pioneering use of plastic in all its forms, when this material was still unknown to many people and had not yet entered the home.